The Teacher cast | Meet the characters of Sheridan Smith drama | Radio Times

 Where have I seen Karen Bryson before?
 Karen Bryson's credits include sitcom Matchmakers, thriller White Wall, police procedural Bulletproof, BBC drama MotherFatherSon, Netflix's Safe, crime drama Cuffs, Shameless and Jed Mercurio's Bodies.

+What else have I seen Aaronveer Dhillon in?
+The Teacher appears to be his first TV credit.

-The Teacher will launch on Channel 5 on Monday 31st January at 9pm with all four episodes being stripped across the week.
+The Teacher launched on Channel 5 on Monday 31st January at 9pm with all four episodes being stripped across the week.

 Looking for something else to watch?
 Plan your viewing with our TV Guide or visit our dedicated Drama hub for the latest news.